AustralianBioCommons/2025-ABACBS-workshop/setup.md

 ---

-### Key requirement
+# Key requirements

-The main requirement for this workshop is a personal computer with a web browser and a command line shell program.
-This equipment will allow you to follow the online materials and to login to a facility with the required software stack.
+The main requirement for this workshop is a personal computer with a web browser and [Visual Studio Code (`VSCode`)](https://code.visualstudio.com/).
+This equipment will allow you to follow the online materials and login to a facility with the required software stack.

-*Windows* users: get [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html), [Visual Studio Code](https://code.visualstudio.com/) or PuTTY.

-*Mac*/*Linux* users: search for your **Terminal** application from the launchpad.
+You should also be familiar with bash scripting.
+This is an introduction to Bash that you might find useful: [The Unix Shell: Summary and Setup](https://swcarpentry.github.io/shell-novice/)

+## Suggested:

+- Google account to run colab notebooks: [ColabFold](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb#scrollTo=mbaIO9pWjaN0) and [SPfast](https://colab.research.google.com/github/tlitfin/SPfast/blob/main/notebooks/SPfast_AFDB_clusters_PFAM.ipynb).

+## Recommended for use after the workshop:

+- Molecular Viewer installed (PyMOL/ChimeraX)

 # Set up your computer